-We believe that healthcare and fair employment are human rights, and this commitment extends beyond our tagline, Devoted to Hope, Health, and Humanity.
-We maintain an ethical and transparent relationship with our business partners and suppliers/vendors through compliance with applicable laws regarding human rights, forced labor, human trafficking, and child labor.
-We expect the same commitment from our business partners and suppliers/vendors.
-MetroHealth will not knowingly do business with business partners and suppliers/vendors that engage in human rights abuse of any kind.
-Our position on human rights is compatible with the United Nations Guiding Principles on Business and Human Rights and consistent with our Mission, Vision, and Values.
+We believe that healthcare and fair employment are human rights, and this We maintain an ethical and transparent relationship with our business partners and suppliers/vendors through compliance with applicable laws regarding human rights, from our business partners and suppliers/vendors.
+MetroHealth will not knowingly do Vision, and Values.